ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 A story-ending **outcome** may not just be death.
 It can include anything that takes the PC out of play, such as exile, dismissal from the secret agency, a broken heart.
 In some cases the ending to your PCs story could be ambiguous, allowing the PC to return at a future point when the story makes their salvation possible.

 Your GM must declare that the stakes of a particular **contest** place a PC at risk of this being a story ending moment, before the dice are rolled.
 This may be important for credibility in the story that the group is telling.
 In this case there should be an option for the PC to avoid, or backdown from a **contest**, that has a risk of ending their story.
-You should usually use a **long contest** for any conflict where a PC's continuation in the story is at stake.
-This should be a dramatic moment, truly worth focusing at a task level on, not rolled up into conflict resolution by a **simple contest**.
+You should usually use a **sequence** for any conflict where a PC's continuation in the story is at stake.
+This should be a dramatic moment, truly worth focusing at a task level on, not rolled up into conflict resolution by a **contest**.

 ### 2.8.2 Benefits